SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.5.0

 The handling of the *Automobilista 2* ICM has changed.
-You must now [set the ICM to the Pitstop page](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#special-requirements-when-using-the-pitstop-automation-1) before using any of the automation auf Simulator Controller.
+You must now [set the ICM to the Pitstop page](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#special-requirements-when-using-the-pitstop-automation-1) and select the line at the bottom before using any of the automation auf Simulator Controller.

 ***